waustinlynn/angular-test/README.md

 * Instructions to complete the test will be on the landing page
 * Upon completion, fork this repository to a separate Github account and open a pull request in to the master branch

+Notes: It is preferred to code the exercise without using any third party packages that have not already been added.

 If you have issues with the angular cli, install it globally by running 'npm install -g @angular/cli' in the root project directory